 New projects can be exciting but also daunting and overwhelming, especially when something as important as your home is at the heart.
 Having journeyed through many a winding path, I find myself writing for Carpenter Oak.
 Carpenter Oak isn’t new to me, my partner, Don is a Senior Carpenter and has been working for them since 2002.
 They are a family orientated company, they started out small and have steadily grown in size.

 As a small company it was much easier to be part of the family.
 We regularly celebrated events together – Christmas, bonfire night, summer camps.
-We’ve travelled to various Frame events and with Don I’ve joined members of Carpenter Oak at Witteneham Clumps and spent a summer in Wales making pegs whilst Don filled in for a Carpenter who had broken his foot.
+We’ve traveled to various Frame events and with Don I’ve joined members of Carpenter Oak at Witteneham Clumps and spent a summer in Wales making pegs whilst Don filled in for a Carpenter who had broken his foot.
 I have happy memories of our own event ‘Splinter’ social event (held on behalf of the Carpenters Fellowship) attended by many good spirited carpenters, craftsmen and their families from far and wide.
 Health and Safety would have cringed at the daredevil downhill go-cart racing and we kept the sheep and cows awake until the early hours with our partying and dancing.

 As a larger company it’s difficult for everybody to be involved at one time but the essence of family is still there.
 Regular events are still celebrated even if the whole team can’t make it.
 Invites are regularly posted in the canteen, this Christmas a few of us have booked for the Jungle Book.
 We all eat lunch and have our breaks together, a chance to be a whole at regular intervals in the day.
 Birthdays are celebrated with an abundance of cake (or pasties in Don’s case), brought in by the Birthdayees.